python-discord/snekbox/DEVELOPING.md

 pipenv run report
 ```

-Alternatively, a report can be generated as HTML:
+Alternatively, a report can be generated as HTML with

 ```
 pipenv run coverage html